Skip to content

 The sanctuary of Asklepios was built because Apollo Maleatas’ temple was too small to accommodate all of these individuals.
 The various documents on exhibit in Greek museums attest to the astute and cautious nature of the Asklepieion’s medical professionals.

-They discuss the well-known Asklepios seventy miracles as well as other methodically planned medical treatments for the all-natural treatment of various illnesses.
-A temple, lodgings, and baths were also located in the sanctuary to aid in the recovery of patients from a variety of illnesses.
+They discuss the well-known Asklepios seventy miracles and other methodically planned medical treatments for the all-natural treatment of various illnesses.
+The sanctuary also contained a temple, lodgings, and baths to aid in the recovery of patients from different illnesses.

 These bath-based therapies were most effective for people with skin conditions, and they might also benefit from working out in the gym.
-Even though the majority of sick individuals travelled to Epidaurus in hopes of finding a miracle cure, they often had to stay and receive treatment.
+Even though most sick individuals travelled to Epidaurus hoping to find a miracle cure, they often had to stay and receive treatment.

-Additionally, they used to take natural baths, recuperate before returning to their original location, give sacrifices to the deity Asklepios, and take part in games that were held every four years.
+Additionally, they used to take natural baths, recuperate before returning to their original location, offer sacrifices to the deity Asklepios, and participate in games held every four years.

 The theatrical productions at the Ancient Theatre were a component of religious celebrations, and these games would be held in the stadium of Epidaurus.